RADSuite/RADexplorer/README.md

 ### 3. Interpret the visualization

-The main plot shows each selected species on the y axis and the v-regions on the x axis.
+The main plot shows the selected species on the y axis and the v-regions on the x axis.
 In the default **summarized** view, all gene copy sequences within a v-region are merged into one combined 'signature'.
 Within each v-region column, tiles that share a color have identical signatures.

 - **A gold highlight** on a column marks the currently selected variable regions
 - **A green checkmark** next to a species means it can be uniquely identified using the selected variable regions